Hunter Dozier Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

+- The Rangers allow the fourth-fewest home runs in baseball (12 total, 0.8 per game).

-- deGrom gets the start for the Rangers, his fourth of the season.
-He is 1-0 with a 4.32 ERA and 27 strikeouts through 16 2/3 innings pitched.
+- Eovaldi (1-2 with a 6.32 ERA and 19 strikeouts in 15 2/3 innings pitched) gets the start for the Rangers, his fourth of the season.

-- His most recent appearance was on Wednesday against the Kansas City Royals, when the right-hander threw seven innings, surrendering two earned runs while allowing seven hits.
+- His most recent appearance came on Thursday against the Kansas City Royals, when the right-hander tossed five innings, surrendering six earned runs while allowing 10 hits.

+- The 33-year-old has amassed an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
+Opponents are hitting .323 against him.

 © 2023 Data Skrive.
 All rights reserved.